 Steps to a Career as a Skip Tracer in Michigan

-Because the bounty hunting profession is allowed but not regulated in Michigan, there is no formal or detailed process to starting a career in the profession.
+Because the bounty hunting profession is allowed but not regulated in Michigan, there is no formal or detailed process to start a career in the profession.
 Michigan’s Act 175 of 1927 gives authority for anyone (who meets the standards listed above) to work as a skip tracer in the state.
-The Act states that you may arrest or detain a fugitive and you can request the assistance of a peace officer if needed.
+The Act states that you may arrest or detain a fugitive, and you can request the assistance of a peace officer if needed.
 Once detained, you must take the skip to the sheriff’s office or to jail and in turn, you will be compensated within 30 days.
-The steps below will aid you as you embark on a career as a skip tracer in Michigan.
+The steps below may help as you embark on a career as a skip tracer in Michigan.

 1. Obtain the appropriate training.

 While there is no required training or education to become a skip tracer in Michigan, you should enhance your understanding of bail enforcement and the laws governing such in Michigan.
 You can accomplish this by attending a bail enforcement training course.
 Prices typically range from $275 to $500.
 Bail enforcement training will provide training on legal issues, the court system, skip tracing, surveillance, and interviewing techniques.
 You should also consider obtaining a criminal justice degree from a two- or four-year college.
 Having some formal education can greatly increase your knowledge of the industry and may enhance your chances of landing a bounty hunting job.